 “What?”
 Her father jerked awake and looked around outside the coach.
 “What did you see?”

 “Nothing, Father.”
 She smiled as he turned to search her face.
 “It was a sudden feeling that something in the future has been determined.”
 And as she said it, she knew it was

 true.
 The mist was lifting.
-A hard decision would have to made.
+A hard decision would have to be made.
 But first, she had to save the people of the Freeholds.
-She was certain the plague had been loosed upon them
+She was certain the plague had been loosed upon